pldn/LDWizard-old/README.md

   <dd>Transformation that modify individual cell values.</dd>
 </dl>

-Notice that configuration sub-component types become increasingly more complex to configure by a generic user, as they progress from table to cell scope.
+Notice that configuration sub-component types become increasingly more complex to configure by a general user, as they progress from table to cell scope.
 For example, there is only one input table and there are at most 30 columns, but there can be over one million rows and there can be millions of cells.
 Because LD Wizard focuses on simplicity, it mainly focuses on configuration sub-components of table and column scope (high priority).
 Configuration sub-components of row and cell scope have low priority.

 #### 4.2.1.a Setting a base IRI